Of the North

 “Yes, did you?”

 “As always.
+An Tir myself, originally Northshielder.
+You’re lucky to have been on the winning side.
 I’ve been going for twenty years, since I was a kid, and it’s a better time every year.”

 “This was my first,” Æschild confessed, adding, “It was my first year out of college with enough extra money to spare.”